AnirbitGhosh/L4-Project/timelog.md

 ## 23 Jan 2023
 - *8 hours* : Complete analysis section 3.1 explaining general problem in two stages (cancer detection and survival estimation).
 Complete section 3.2 on whole slide image application and choice of data for training (PCAM).

+## 24 Jan 2023
+- *4 hours* : Write analysis section 3.3 on Processing - supervised learning and survival prediction process and image pre-processing

+## 25 Jan 2023
+- *2 hours* : Supervisor meeting - Discuss how to fit Design and implementation sections into project.
+Agree it is a bit inappropriate for research based projects.
+Discuss making extensions to project to try and get content to be included in implementation.
+Agree to not make major extensions this late.
+Discuss survival results including clinical data like Age, Sex etc as extensions - defeats the purpose of not using clinical data and testing the ability of histopathological images to characterize survival prognoses.
+Discuss including Hyperparameter optimization under implementation section.
+Agree to complete design section in the coming week and start on implementation next week.
+- *4 hours* : Make changes to section 3.1 amd 3.3.1 to include some more points on the general problem and approach to solve it.
+Complete section 3.3 - include ground truth validation and where ground truth will be sourced from and how the models will be tested and validated.